Tempered chocolate: Outline

-The liquid is subject to high shear, which breaks down crystals and distributes them throughout the liquid.
-Broken down, more nuclei now exist for fat to crystallize onto.
+The liquid is subjected to high shear, which breaks down crystals and distributes them throughout the liquid.
+Broken down, more nuclei then exist for fat to crystallize onto.
 The shear also creates heat, which allows unstable crystals to melt, and later recrystallize, now in the ideal Form V. If there is too much heat however, all the crystals will melt.
 Over-tempering increases hardness and stickiness, reducing gloss and lightness.
 After the chocolate is tempered, it is ready for uses such as depositing in molds or being used in an enrober.
 For these uses, the chocolate is cooled, allowing the fats in the liquid chocolate to crystallize on the nuclei.

 Chocolate bloom, a white powdery substance, can appear on the surface of chocolate if it is tempered incorrectly.
 Untempered chocolate can have a gritty texture, as it can contain chocolate crystals with melting points greater than the temperature of the mouth.